The very first tip for how to start writing a book is to have a plan.

 But you can get some help with writing your outline.

-If you use Scrivener, there are Snowflake templates that you can use to guide you through the process.
+If you are a Scrivener user, there are Snowflake templates that you can use to guide you through the process from a sentence to a full summary.

 Another tool you can use is available from Writers Discord.
 It offers a Google Docs spreadsheet Snowflake template you can download for free.